UdelaRInterior/ansible-role-proxmox-create-kvm/README.md

 # so we set the variable to the hostname.
 You can arbitrarly define this hostname
 pve_hostname: "{{ inventory_hostname.split('.')[0] }}"

-pve_kvm_start_after_create: false # Turn on the VM once created.
+pve_kvm_started_after_provision: false # Turn on the VM once created.
 Whether created from scratch or cloned

 # FALSE: create a new VM  -  TRUE: clone an existing VM
 pve_kvm_clone_from_existing: false